Rust-OS Kernel buddy allocator - Part 2: Buddy allocator

 We need to define some terms before we can proceed:

-• A block is a contiguous block of memory.
+is a contiguous block of memory.
 It is identified by its level in the buddy allocator and its index in that level.
-It can be split into two blocks of half the size (1 level below) or be united with its buddy block to make a block of double the size (1 level above).
+It can be split into two blocks of half the size (1 level below) or be united with its buddy block to make a block of double the size (1 level above). - A

-• num_levels is the number of non-leaf levels for a buddy allocator.
-If we support levels 0, 1 and 2 (ie. our L0 block can be split into 2 L1 blocks or 4 L2 blocks), our level number would be 2.
+is the number of non-leaf levels for a buddy allocator.
+If we support levels 0, 1 and 2 (ie. our L0 block can be split into 2 L1 blocks or 4 L2 blocks), our level number would be2

-• The block_size shall be the size of each block on the leaf level, so the minimum size of a memory block that we can return.
-One level above that, the blocks will be of size block_size * 2 and so on.
+shall be the size of each block on the leaf level, so the minimum size of a memory block that we can return.
+One level above that, the blocks will be of sizeblock_size * 2

-• A free_list for a level is the list of blocks in that level that are not in use.
+for a level is the list of blocks in that level that are not in use. start_addr

 And some relations: